valentindey/async-train/README.md

 ### installation

-Clone this repository and run
+Clone this repository `cd` into it and run

-    pip install -e async-train/
+    python setup.py install

 ### examples